 8. Low refrigerant levels

+This is one of the most common problems with HVAC systems, especially older ones that have not been well maintained.
 If your air conditioner is leaking refrigerant, you’ll notice airflow issues as well as reduced cooling.
 Typically slow leaks cause a gradual decline in system performance.
 Your HVAC technician can test for leaks and repair them to get things back up to speed.

 9. Oversized AC unit